nwmarino/statim/README.md

 ### `$inline`

-Suggest (not force) the compiler to inline a function at callsites.
+Suggest the compiler to inline a function at callsites.

 ### `$intrinsic`